umbraco/UmbracoDocs/13/umbraco-engage/tutorials/marketing-resources/generic-popup-template.md

 Use the popup template to start boosting your marketing activities.
 The template can be set up and used without help from a developer.

 It is recommended to personalize the popup to make it even more relevant for your specific audience.
-[Read this blog](https://www.umarketingsuite.com/blog/a-personalized-popup-in-5-minutes/) if you want to set up a personalized popup within uMS.
+[Read this blog](https://www.umarketingsuite.com/blog/a-personalized-popup-in-5-minutes/) if you want to set up a personalized popup within Umbraco Engage.

 {% hint style="info" %}
 Install [the client-side script](../../../../analytics/clientside-events-and-additional-javascript-files/additional-measurements-with-our-ums-analytics-scripts/) on your website to benefit from the full functionality of the template.